 Home » Hair Loss News » Education » Understanding Shedding and Hair Loss Treatment

-No doubt if you’re a hair loss sufferer, you’ve had to deal with the most unpleasant part of it: Shedding.
-Find out why it happens, what it *really* is, how long it will last, and what you can do about it…Whether it happened before, during, or after you started treatment can play a big role in how devastating a shed is for you, but no matter what, one thing is always for certain… its no fun.
-Shedding is one of the biggest complaints we receive from our users here on HairlossTalk.com, and the level of concern heightens when its seen *after* starting a treatment like Propecia or Rogaine.
+Shedding is something hair loss sufferers are all-too familiar with.
+But when it’s time to begin a treatment, you expect positive results.
+Not months of more aggressive hair loss.
+Understanding why it happens on treatments, how long it will last, and what you can do about it, will play a big role in whether or not you ultimately have success.
+Shedding is one of the biggest complaints we receive from our users, and the level of concern heightens when its seen after starting a treatment like Propecia or Rogaine.

 Shedding is Normal